San Diego Vehicular Manslaughter Attorneys

 If you are charged with a DUI in conjunction with a vehicular manslaughter charge, you will likely face felony charges.
 It is considered a more serious charge when compared to a DUI with injury and requires a strong legal defense to avoid the full ramifications of a conviction.

-With any vehicular manslaughter charge, only a skilled defense lawyer can help you avoid the harsh consequences, especially if you are also facing a DUI charge.
+With any vehicular manslaughter charge, only a skilled defense lawyer can help you avoid the harsh consequences, especially if you are also facing a drunk driving charge.
 While courts typically file charges against the individual who caused the accident, these cases have several complex factors that must be considered.
 The district attorney must outline how your actions constitute negligence, whether or not you committed gross negligence, and how your actions led to someone else’s death.
 In turn, your attorney can work to dismantle each of these arguments and build a strong defense against a conviction.

 A skilled attorney may be able to argue that: